Table of Contents

 You were assessed an FTD penalty.

-The total tax reported on the “Total liability for the quarter” line of the amended Schedule B (Form 941) must match the corrected tax (line 10 of Form 941 combined with any correction reported on line 21 of Form 941-X for the quarter), less any previous abatements and interest-free adjustments.
+The total tax reported on the “Total liability for the quarter” line of the amended Schedule B must match the corrected tax (Form 941, line 10, combined with any correction reported on Form 941-X, line 18, minus any advance EIC reported on Form 941-X, line 19) for the quarter, less any previous abatements and interest-free tax assessments.

 |More Online Instructions|